Market Research / Empathy Research / Analysis / Workshop Facilitation / Wireframes / Design Solution / Usability Test

 June 2022 - August 2022

 Club Unity is an up-and-coming startup in Calgary that focuses on improving the tee-time booking experiences of golfers and golf clubs.
-They wanted us to enhance their current booking system's user experience and identify other underlying faults.
+They wanted us to enhance their booking system's user experience and identify other underlying faults.

 During Covid-19, participation in casual and competitive golf resurged.
 Golf clubs all over North America discovered that their archaic systems for booking tee times could not handle the boom in play, leading some problem-seekers to look for cloud-based solutions.